HLT (x86 instruction)

-In the x86 computer architecture, HLT (halt) is an assembly language instruction which halts the central processing unit (CPU) until the next external interrupt is fired.
+In the x86 computer architecture, HLT (halt) is an assembly language instruction which suspends the central processing unit (CPU) until the next external interrupt is fired.
 Interrupts are signals sent by hardware devices to the CPU alerting it that an event occurred to which it should react.
 For example, hardware timers send interrupts to the CPU at regular intervals.

 Most operating systems execute a HLT instruction when there is no immediate work to be done, putting the processor into an idle state.
 In Windows NT, for example, this instruction is run in the "System Idle Process".
 On x86 processors, the opcode of HLT is 0xF4.

 On ARM processors, the similar instructions are WFI (Wait For Interrupt) and WFE (Wait For Event).

 History on x86

 All x86 processors from the 8086 onward had the HLT instruction, but it was not used by MS-DOS prior to 6.0 and was not specifically designed to reduce power consumption until the release of the Intel DX4 processor in 1994.
 MS-DOS 6.0 provided a POWER.EXE that could be installed in CONFIG.SYS and in Microsoft's tests it saved 5%.
 Some of the first 100 MHz DX chips had a buggy HLT state, prompting the developers of Linux to implement a "no-hlt" option for use when running on those chips, but this was fixed in later chips.

 Intel has since introduced additional processor-yielding instructions.
 These include: